-B.A DEGREE PROGRAMME SANSKRIT SEMESTER - V OPEN COURSE - III SCIENTIFIC LITERATURE IN SANSKRIT WITH SPECIAL REFERENCE TO KERALA
+B.A DEGREE PROGRAMME SANSKRIT SEMESTER - V OPEN COURSE - III SCIENTIFIC LITERATURE IN SANSKRIT.

 This course aims at introducing Scientific Literature in Sanskrit.
-It also aims to familiarise the contribution of Kerala to Scientific Literature.
+It also aims to familiarize the contribution of Kerala to Scientific Literature.

 To enable the students to understand the Scientific Literature in General.